oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2015/10/27 - 0.9.9 =
+ * Add support for Baidu translation
+ * Support Cantonese thanks to Baidu - Support up to 96 Languages!
 = 2015/10/27 - 0.9.8.1 =
  * Better matching of languages in rewrite mode (will no longer accept any two random chars)
  * Fix a critical bug in the locale filter code